Asuka (wrestler): Damage CTRL (2023–2025)

-Kabuki Warriors reunion (2025–present)
+Kabuki Warriors reunion and hiatus (2025–present)

 After over a year of inactivity, Asuka made her return on the June 16, 2025 episode of Raw, entering the 2025 Queen of the Ring tournament and winning a fatal four-way in the first round, before making it to the finals at Night of Champions where she lost to Cargill.
 On the July 7 episode of Raw, the Kabuki Warriors reunited after Asuka came to the aid of Sane from an attack by WWE Women’s Tag Team Champions Raquel Rodriguez and Roxanne Perez.
 At Evolution on July 13, the Kabuki Warriors competed in a fatal four-way tag team match for the tag titles but were unsuccessful.
 On the September 22 episode of Raw, after weeks of tension between Asuka, Iyo Sky and Rhea Ripley, both Asuka and Sane attacked Ripley and Sky, thus turning heel.
 At Crown Jewel on October 11, Asuka and Sane faced Sky and Ripley in a losing effort.
 On the November 10 episode of Raw, Asuka and Sane defeated Alexa Bliss and Charlotte Flair to win the WWE Women’s Tag Team Championship for the third time (Asuka’s fifth reign individually).
+At Survivor Series: WarGames on November 29, Asuka along with Sane, Lash Legend, Nia Jax and Becky Lynch lost to Ripley, Sky, Charlotte Flair, Alexa Bliss and AJ Lee in a WarGames match.

+On the January 5, 2026 episode of Raw, Asuka and Sane lost the titles to Ripley and Sky, ending their reign at 56 days.
+At the Royal Rumble on January 31, Asuka entered the match at #21 being eliminated by Sane.
+On February 16 episode of Raw, Asuka defeated Bayley and Nattie to qualify for the Elimination Chamber on February 28.
+At the event, Asuka failed to win the match after she was eliminated by Raquel Rodriguez.
+On April 20 on the Raw after WrestleMania 42, The Kabuki Warriors wrestled their last match as a faction when they lost a tag team match to Rhea Ripley and Iyo Sky in Sane's last match with the company.
+On April 24, 2026, The Kabuki Warriors disbanded after Sane was released by WWE, leaving Asuka as a singles wrestler.
+At Backlash on May 9, Asuka lost to Sky ending their feud, after the match both Sky and Asuka showed respect to one another turning Asuka face in the process.
+After Backlash, it was reported that Asuka would be taking time off for undisclosed reasons.
+She would later confirm via her KanaChanTV YouTube channel that she was indeed taking time off but was still signed with WWE, although her appearances may be less frequent going forward.